juniordiscart/ImpossibleOdds-Toolkit/Docs/Http.md

 	{
 		get { return "https://my.domain.com/getleaderboard.php"; }
 	}

+	// Other details omitted...
 }
 ```

-However, this tool offers several other predefined and more specific kinds of `GET`-type requests already, primarily based on what Unity's framework already supports out of the box:
+This tool offers several other predefined and more specific kinds of `GET`-type requests already, primarily based on what Unity's framework already supports out of the box:

 * Use the `IHttpGetAudioClipRequest` interface to set up a request for downloading an audio clip.
-Additionally, you must provide what kind of audio clip it will be by implementing the additional `AudioType` property.
+Additionally, you must provide what kind of audio clip it will be by implementing the `AudioType` property.
 * Use the `IHttpGetTextureRequest` interface for downloading textures and images.
 * Use the `IHttpGetAssetBundleRequest` interface for downloading asset bundles.

 ### POST Requests

 A `POST`-type request serves to send over some structured/complex data to the server and do something with it, e.g. a registration form, or updating a score on a leaderboard.
 It's not designed to send over big chunks of data like images, video or other forms of binary data, though.
-Please check out the topic about [`PUT` requests](#put-requests) to upload bigger sets of data.
+You'll read about those in an upcoming section.

 To have your object be recognised as a `POST`-type request by this framework, have it implement the `IHttpPostRequest` interface.
 This interface on its own does not force any additional properties or methods to be implemented but does allow you to define a complex set of parameters that will be set in the request's body.
-This body data will be written out in a JSON form, and that's also why it takes a very similar approach as the [JSON tool][JSON] in this toolkit.
-There are two attributes that allow you to define that your object should be processed as a JSON object, or a JSON array:
+The default approach of this `POST`-type request implementation is to send over your data in the JSON format.
+As such, it takes a very similar approach as the [JSON tool][JsonTool] in this toolkit.
+You have have four attributes to work with to assist the tool in how to process your objects:

 * Use the `HttpBodyObject` attribute to process your object to a JSON object.
 It's assisted by the `HttpBodyField` attribute, which can define an optional, alternative name for the member.
 * The `HttpBodyArray` attribute to process your object a JSON array.
 It's assisted by the `HttpBodyIndex` attribute to define the index of a member in this list.